 7. Integrate Strategic SEO So Your Website is Found Online

 After 25 years in the digital marketing niche of the hospitality industry, I can’t tell you the number of times I’ve seen a great b&b design sporting a home page title of simply: ‘HOME”.
 Great!
 What in the world does that mean?
-You can’t just publish a bed and breakfast website design without logging the necessary man hours of both doing and implementing the hard work of strategic Search Engine Optimization.
-Having tracked online bookings for 1000’s of clients, we can confidently state that Google organic reservations blow all other resources out of the water in providing leads that convert.
+You can’t just publish a bed and breakfast website design without logging the necessary man-hours of both doing and implementing the hard work of strategic Search Engine Optimization.
+Having tracked online bookings for thousands of clients, we can confidently state that Google organic reservations blow all other resources out of the water by providing leads that convert.
 Not integrating the best SEO possible is leaving countless, valuable reservations on the table.

 Things to consider:

-- Make sure to invest 10% of your Gross Annual Revenue on marketing.
+- Make sure to invest 10% of your Gross Annual Revenue in marketing.
 Yes, you heard me correctly.
-And before you start fanning yourself, ask me if I’ve even seen an inn fail that HAD a proper marketing budget.
-Not.
-Once. in all my years!
+And before you start fanning yourself, ask me if I’ve ever seen an inn fail that HAD a proper marketing budget.
+Not ONCE in all my years!

 - Make sure you have SEO integrated from a proven company.
 What do I mean by proven?
-Ask for case studies, for references, look at reviews.
-And most importantly, run from anyone that tries to rope you into more than one year marketing contracts.
-I don’t know about you, but I wouldn’t sign more than a 12 month contract with any company.
+Ask for case studies, and references, and look at reviews.
+And most importantly, run from anyone that tries to rope you into more than one-year marketing contracts.
+I don’t know about you, but I wouldn’t sign more than a 12-month contract with any company.
 Even that length is suspect.
 You should find a company that believes so heartily in what they do, they don’t have to force your loyalty.

 - Make sure the account rep working on your SEO is not a rookie.
-And by rookie, I mean anyone paid under about $12-15 per hour.
-You can hire someone locally for that price and simply have them follow a google primer…
+And by a rookie, I mean anyone paid under about $12-15 per hour.
+You can hire someone locally for that price and simply have them follow a Google primer…

-- Search for “Hershey Bed and Breakfast” in Google and look for The Inn at Westwynd Farm.
+- Search for “Kansas Bed and Breakfast” in Google and look for Cedar Crest Lodge.